dvklopfenstein/goatools_simulation/doc/md/README_figs_goea.md

 Unmarked Non-True Nulls can cause the appearance of an false positives.
 OBSERVATION: The false positives shown below are acceptable because they are below alpha (0.05).
 ![fig2a_PASS_goea_orig_pruned_ntn1](images/fig2a_PASS_goea_orig_pruned_ntn1_100to000_004to124_N00020_00020_humoral_rsp.png)
+Presents the same simulation as in Figure 3a, but with associations randomly shuffled for all genes that are not false nulls, i.e. the study genes enriched in humoral response.
+With true nulls now set to be random, the simulated FDR always falls under the 0.05 alpha setting.
+The sensitivity now shows nearly all false null genes (humoral response genes) to be discovered except in panel B2 for the 4 gene case where the sensitivity is ~2% and in panel B3 where the sensitivity for the 4 gene case is ~86% of all humoral response genes in the study are discovered.
 ### 3b) PASS: Non-True Nulls assc. w/significant discoveries are marked
 OBSERVATION: If the unmarked Non-True Nulls are removed, the simulated FDRs are very close to zero.
 ![fig2b_PASS_goea_orig_pruned_ntn2](images/fig2b_PASS_goea_orig_pruned_ntn2_100to000_004to124_N00020_00020_humoral_rsp.png)